Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 Can I drink alcohol if I have hepatitis C?

 Alcohol can contribute to worsening liver disease by causing inflammation and scarring.
-Hepatitis C can make your liver more sensitive to these effects of alcohol.
+Hepatitis C can make your liver more sensitive to the effects of alcohol.
 Consult with your doctor to learn if any amount of alcohol is safe for you to drink.

 Call Northeast Digestive Today